Ramon (footballer, born 2001): Flamengo

+Born in São João de Meriti, Rio de Janeiro, Ramon joined Nova Iguaçu's youth setup at the age of 9.
+In March 2017, he moved to Flamengo and was assigned to the under-17 team.

+Ramon made his first team debut with Flamengo on 17 January 2018, starting in a 2–0 Campeonato Carioca away win over Volta Redonda, as his side only fielded youth team players.
+He started to feature more regularly with the main squad in 2020, and renewed his contract until 2025 on 6 October of that year.

 Red Bull Bragantino (loan)

-On 8 April 2022 Flamengo loaned Ramon to Red Bull Bragantino until 31 December 2022.
+On 8 April 2022, Flamengo loaned Ramon to fellow top tier side Red Bull Bragantino until 31 December.
 Ramon had a total of 19 appearances in all competitions, 9 of those as a starter.

 Olympiacos

 On 19 January 2023 was announced Ramon's transfer to Olympiacos, the Greek side agreed to pay a €1.5m transfer fee and Flamengo kept 30% of a future transfer.

+Espanyol (loan)

+On 26 August 2023, after being rarely used, Ramon was loaned to Segunda División for the 2023–24 season.